O11WL1D/16_bit_computer/README.md

 I've set up a bash program to transfer my pc screenshots to the project directory, so that I can take quick screenshots of my circuits and have them viewable without needing people to install quartus, now anyone can see my progress, without documentation being a long and laborious process.

+10:39
+The update program now doesnt work, accesss is denied when access is attempted.
+I have created a link to share the screenshots folder, effectively eliminating the need for the update program.